Media Press Kit

 Frequently Asked Questions

-The IAM is a member of the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) a democratic federation of 55 national and international labor unions representing 12.5 million working men and women.
+The IAM Union is a member of the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) a democratic federation of 55 national and international labor unions representing 12.5 million working men and women.

 Our members work in aerospace, transportation, the federal government, automotive, defense, woodworking and several other industries.

-You’ll find IAM members at companies such as Harley-Davidson, United Airlines, Boeing, Pratt & Whitney, Lockheed Martin, Freightliner, the Tennessee Valley Authority, and the Bureau of Engraving and Printing, just to name a few.
+You’ll find IAM Union members at companies such as Harley-Davidson, United Airlines, Boeing, Pratt & Whitney, Lockheed Martin, Freightliner, the Tennessee Valley Authority, and the Bureau of Engraving and Printing, just to name a few.

 What are the best terms to use when writing about our union?

-Does the IAM have union bosses?
+Does the IAM Union have union bosses?

 The phrase “union boss” is not the proper term for an elected leader of an organization representing the interests of workers.
 Please use the leader’s respective title.

-Are unions, like the IAM, still relevant?
+Are unions, like the IAM Union, still relevant?

 The 2022 Gallup poll shows that 71 percent of Americans approve of labor unions, surpassing 60 percent in the preceding years’ highest recorded measure since 1965.